Michionlion/allegheny-cs-setup/mac-steps.md

 ### GatorGrader

-To run GatorGrader on MacOS, you will need to install Python, mdl, and proselint.
+To run GatorGrader on MacOS, you will need to install Python, Pipenv, proselint, mdl.

 #### Install